pinchia1014/data-analytics-portfolio/README.md

 ## Self-Learning Projects

 ### Web Crawler and Application Programming Interface Project
 **Description:** The Web Crawler and Application Programming Interface Project is my extracurricular project.
-I used Instagram Graphic API to extract over 30 image links from 20 key opinion leaders' account respectively, 600 image downloaded in total.
-Furthermore, I choose K-means clustering to do color analysis on images by using opencv package in Python, then print out top 5 colors frequently used in each image with png. format.<br>
+I used Instagram Graphic API to extract over 30 image links from 20 key opinion leaders' account respectively, which was 600 image downloaded in total.
+Furthermore, I chose K-means clustering to do color analysis on images by using opencv package in Python, then printed out top 5 colors frequently used in each image with png. format.<br>
 **Code:** [`Web Crawler Project.ipynb`](https://github.com/pinchia1014/data-analytics-project/blob/ca47242f1ae5875e24db3ea8bddd9f620d9ed572/Web%20Crawler%20Project.ipynb)<br>
 **Status:** Completed in December 2021